Stop, Look and Listen (film)

-Stop, Look and Listen is a 1926 American film comedy film featuring Oliver Hardy.
-The majority of the film was considered to be lost.
-Initially in early 2020, it was announced that approximately 10 minutes of footage exists.
-In March 2020, the full film was discovered by a Japanese film archivist in Tokyo.
+Stop, Look and Listen is a 1926 American silent comedy film starring Larry Semon and Dorothy Dwan and featuring Oliver Hardy.
+Semon and Dwan were married at the time.
+This was Hardy's final film appearance with Semon.

 Plot

 As described in a film magazine review, Luther Meek is a well-behaved young citizen of a small town with a sweetheart named Dorothy who pines for footlight fame.
 She coaxes him into backing a traveling show in which she is starred.
 On the opening night of the show, while the stage-struck Dorothy gets muddled in her initial appearance, the Stage Manager and Dorothy's graceless stepbrother rob a bank.
-Luther is blamed for the crime, but he escapes his persuers and follows the thieves, finally catching him and recovering the money.
+Luther is blamed for the crime, but he escapes his pursuers and follows the thieves, finally catching the ringleader and recovering the money.
 Dorothy then decides to abandon her stage dreams and weds Luther.